Unless otherwise noted, you can republish our articles and graphics for free under a Creative Commons license. Here’s what you need to know:

 - We do not generally permit translation of our stories into another language.

-Note that you can grab HTML code for our stories easily.
-Click on the “republish” button on the left sidebar of every story.
+You can grab HTML code for our stories easily.
+Click on the Creative Commons logo on the left sidebar of every story.